Can I submit an event to KQED for your Community Calendar?

 As of March 24, 2017, the Community Calendar/PSA feature, which aired on KQED Radio, has been retired.
 The staffer who curated it for many years also retired that month.

 KQED.org looks and works best in a modern browser.
-Current versions of all three of our supported browsers are available to download for free at the links below.
+Current versions of our supported browsers are available to download for free at the links below.

 Is KQED.org secure?

 KQED.org uses secure servers to protect your personal information, including your name, address, and credit card information.

 Any page at kqed.org that asks you for personal information is highly secure.
 Our secure servers protect your information using advanced encryption and firewall technology throughout the ordering process.

 Most browsers will show a lock icon in the bottom status bar on secure pages.
 Look for this icon on any web page that asks for your personal information.

 To further ensure your security, we use state-of-the-art SSL (Secure Sockets Layer) encryption to protect your personal information from unauthorized use.